/ ComfyUI / Ultimate ComfyUI Custom Nodes: 20 Essential Extensions

 Lightweight mode +1-2GB Very good Fast

 Best Use Cases: Impact Pack excels for portrait and character-focused images, quality enhancement for client work, fixing faces in otherwise perfect images, and production workflows requiring consistent quality.
+For a deeper dive into Impact Pack's capabilities, see our complete guide to professional face enhancement with ComfyUI Impact Pack.

 Installation: Search "ComfyUI Impact Pack" in Manager, install (includes model downloads), restart ComfyUI, and verify nodes appear in node menu.